skcheerla/AWS-Training/Amazon Elastic Compute Cloud (EC2)/Practicals/3 Tier Arc Security Groups.md

 * **Other Specialized Application Servers:**
     * **Elasticsearch:** `9200` (TCP) for HTTP REST API, `9300` (TCP) for inter-node communication (though often accessed as a data store rather than a traditional "application server").

-3. Create DB servers Security Group with the following Inbound Rules.
+## 3. Create DB servers Security Group with the following Inbound Rules.

-    Allow the Traffic from Web Servers Sg/Subnet on DB port numbers
+    ### Allow the Traffic from Web Servers SG/Subnet on DB port numbers.
+    ### SSH ( TCP/22) Allow only from the Bastion Hosts Network.

    **Common Default Database Port Numbers:**